autocar/scubaclick-forums/readme.md

 Notes
 -----

 Please note that ScubaClick Forums does not provide any controllers, just the models, sub-views, migrations and repositories.
-You will have to implement all controllers yourself.
+You will have to implement the rest yourself.

 License
 -------